Need a last-minute Dijon mustard substitute? These eleven best alternatives will get you out of trouble.

 If you’d like to make your own solution, then this quick recipe should help you out.

-The turmeric will give it a strong yellow color, while its chili content will provide spice, and the minced garlic will round off the flavor.
+The turmeric will give it a strong yellow color, while its chili content will provide spice, and the roasted garlic purée will round off the flavor.

 Add the ingredients in equal parts, and combine.
-It will be more paste-like in appearance than a sauce but will recreate the flavor nicely.
+It will be more like a paste than a sauce, but the flavor will be recreated nicely.